mpachin/coeus/docs/installation.md

 $ docker-compose up
 ```

 ...or run a project inside the [dev-container](https://code.visualstudio.com/docs/remote/containers) (`.devcontainer` directory is already configured).
+Before running devcontainer, copy `.ssh` directory with public and private keys into `.devcontainer` directory.